Through Knowledge, Justice…

 Short answer: No.

 Full answer: For a short while, many thought that the BSTc, a sexually dimorphic feature in the brain, was female-like in older transitioning transsexuals.
 This would only have been interesting if it had been that way since birth, or at least since before HRT.
 However, it was later found, by the very same researchers, that the BSTc was only sexually dimorphic after puberty, that the amount and time of exposure to testosterone as teenager and adult, changed the size of the BSTc.
 Hormone Replacement Therapy (HRT) was entirely responsible for the change in BSTc found in transsexuals, as HRT and SRS reduces the size and neuron count of the BSTc and other features.
+The same is true of the INAH3, another sexually dimorphic brain structure that has been put forward as showing that transsexual have feminized brains, but this too has been shown to have been caused by HRT.

 For more information, select the blog category, Brain Sex.